Ill health retirement criteria differs between pension plans.

 Combine different pensions together

 If you want to consolidate your pensions into one plan before taking ill health retirement, PensionBee can help.
-PensionBee is the UK’s leading online pension provider and makes it easy to combine, contribute and withdraw from your pension online.
+PensionBee is a leading online pension provider that makes it easy to combine, contribute and withdraw from your pension online.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.